ByAUJay

 First principles: where your L1 gas goes today

-- Data availability (DA)
+- Data Availability (DA)

-- Proof verification
+- Proof Verification

-- Empirically, Groth16 verification cost ≈ 207,700 + 7,160 × l gas, where l = number of public inputs.
-This is why public‑input minimization matters. (hackmd.io)
+- Generally, the Groth16 verification cost comes in at about 207,700 + 7,160 × l gas, where l is the number of public inputs.
+This really shows how crucial it is to keep those public inputs to a minimum. (hackmd.io)

 What “proof aggregation” actually does

-- verify that single proof on L1.
+- Finally, all you have to do is verify that single proof on L1.

 Three practical aggregation patterns (and when to use each)